Latest News

 Although in a long-term relationship, Dr John is now celibate but was forced to withdraw his acceptance of the Reading bishopric last July amid fears of a schism within the Church of England over homosexuality.

-And it is feared that his promotion to Dean of St Albans one of the top jobs in the church will re-ignite the row between Anglican liberals and hardliners who say homosexuality is a sin.
+And it is feared that his promotion to Dean of one of the top jobs in the church will re-ignite the row between Anglican liberals and hardliners who say homosexuality is a sin.

 Replying to questions on his beliefs on gay marriages, he said it was his hope that the Church would one day "offer gay people a framework in which to live their lives."
 But when asked if he would conduct gay marriage ceremonies he said he would not do anything against the edicts of the canons of the Church of England.

-The bishop said Downing Street had first mooted the appointment of Dr John to the St Albans Deanery several months ago and confessed that he accepted the recommendation after much "thought and prayer" but without discussing it with anyone else, in accordance with the rules of appointment.
+The bishop said Downing Street had first mooted the appointment of Dr John to the Deanery several months ago and confessed that he accepted the recommendation after much "thought and prayer" but without discussing it with anyone else, in accordance with the rules of appointment.

 He added: "My prayers have been a touch lonely but the more I prayed the more I felt that this appointment was both right and good."